spliit-app/spliit/README.md

 ### Development version

 1. Run `npm run build-image-dev` to build the docker image from the Dockerfile
+2. Add `- ./src:/usr/app/src` (and any other directories/files you want hot reloaded) as volumes to the `compose.yaml` file for the app service.
-2. Follow step 2 and onward from the self hosted steps above
+3. Follow step 2 and onward from the self hosted steps above

 ## License